 Described as an “all-new original action RPG application”, which Cygames designed and which Nintendo “has been co-developing and will jointly operate”, we can already see how it looks in the trailer.
 That is, graphically impressive, and very Japanese.

 The trailer shows a character transforming into a dragon, which could be a key gameplay mechanic, as the story is set in a world where humans and dragons co-exist, and you can make a pact with a dragon in exchange for their power.

-Dragalia Lost is slated to be released this summer, first in Asia then in North America and Europe.
+Dragalia Lost is slated to be released on Sept 27 first in Asia and North America and then Europe.